celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Unlocking Period

-The elapsed time between an account requesting an amount of [Locked Gold](#locked-gold) be unlocked and the first point it can be withdrawn.
+The elapsed time between an account requesting an amount of [Locked CELO](#locked-gold) be unlocked and the first point it can be withdrawn.

 ## Uptime Score